 Multiple Split URL test on the same control URL

 Running multiple split URL tests on the same control URL simultaneously will cause conflicts as each test will redirect visitors to different variation URLs at the same time.
 When the same user is being redirected to different variation URLs, the user data may be recorded for multiple scenarios and result in skewed reports.

-Please reach out to VWO support for any assistance on setting up multiple tests on a single page.
+If you need any assistance in setting up multiple tests on a single page,